Lieber Williams & Labin LLP

-Attorney Stanley P. Lieber has been practice since 1973 and is the managing partner at Lieber Williams & Labin.
-Stan has extensive experience in contractual litigation and lawsuit defense.
-He has represented many large industrial corporations, construction companies, developers, and security organizations.
+Attorney Stanley P. Lieber has been in practice since 1973 and is a partner at Lieber Williams & Labin.
+Stan has extensive experience experience representing manufacturing corporations, construction companies, developers, technology companies, security organizations, and individuals.
 Stan has represented clients in thousands of business disputes, has handled over 500 trials, and is a member of the Los Angeles County Bar Civil Litigation Qualified Expert Referral Panel.

 To receive a Free Consultation, call (213) 973-0051.

 Litigation encompasses all types of legal actions.
 Usually, however, the term “litigation” only refers to a law-related matter once legal proceedings have commenced, generally done by the filing of pleadings with a court or administrative agency.

 Litigation can be civil, administrative, or criminal, with many types of each existing within all three general groups.

 Civil litigation is any type of lawsuit or civil action where one side is seeking money or seeking to require the opposing side to perform an act.
 Civil litigation includes litigation in any of the following areas of law: real estate, landlord and tenant matters, personal injury, bankruptcy, insurance, antitrust, construction defect, trademark, copyright, defamation, libel, slander, workers compensation, and many others.

 Business litigation is one type of civil litigation and generally refers to litigation where at least one party is a corporation, partnership, or an individual doing business using a name other than his or her own (known as a “DBA”).

 Many different types of civil litigation arise in the business world.
 These types of business litigation range from contractual disputes, real estate and construction disputes, and collection matters to breach of fiduciary duties, insurance claims, bankruptcy litigation, fraud litigation, and civil appeals.